GustafEnebog/sheldon/README.md

 - [django-allauth](https://docs.allauth.org/en/latest/index.html) - for user authentication.
 - [gunicorn](https://gunicorn.org/) - as the HTTP server that allows Django to run on Heroku.
-- [psycopg2](https://pypi.org/project/psycopg2/) - as the PostgreSQL database adapter for Python.
-- [dj_database_url](https://pypi.org/project/dj-database-url/) - to allow the use of the `DATABASE_URL` environment variable inside Django.
-- [Coverage.py](http://Coverage.py) - to measure test coverage of the Python code.

 <span style="color:orange;font-weight:700;font-size:22px">
 TESTING